Easy Meal Planning: Chicken Plan. Prepare 8 dinners in 1 hour!

-When I purchase the 40 lbs of chicken from Zaycon Foods I double the amounts listed here for each of these meals except for the Italian Chicken salad–unless we want to eat it twice that week!)
+When I purchase the 40 lbs of chicken from Zaycon Foods (No longer available.)
+(I double the amounts listed here for each of these meals except for the Italian Chicken salad–unless we want to eat it twice that week!)

 I cut 3 chicken breasts into strips and marinate them in the fridge with Italian salad dressing for Salad with Italian Chicken the following night.
 I find that it tastes better to use fresh chicken for this recipe rather than frozen.

 I then place 3 chicken breasts in the refrigerator to make Parmesan Chicken Strips for dinner that night.

 I place four chicken breasts into a freezer zipper bag and place them on a cookie sheet to freeze for BBQ Chicken Nachos later in the week.
 Frozen chicken is fine in this recipe because it cooks slowly in barbecue sauce (yum!).

 I place the remaining six chicken breasts in a large glass casserole dish and bake them at 350 degrees for 35-45 minutes until the center of the chicken breasts are no longer pink, but the chicken is still juicy (juices should be clear).
 A trick I have used recently is to place several pats of butter over the top of the chicken, sprinkle them with garlic salt and cover the dish with foil before baking.
 This results in moist, delicious chicken.